wp-plugins/uninstall/readme.txt

 1. Install plugin and activate trough the 'Plugins' menu
 2. Click the new "Uninstall" in the Tools menu
 3. Click uninstall and OK to confirm.
+4. Go profit !

 Wait for the process to finished, if all went well, you will get a alert message that Wordpress is removed.
+Great job!
+This was the famous 1 min. uninstall... wow.

 == Frequently Asked Questions ==

 = Is there any need for this plugin?  =

-Yes lots of usecases, for example many people often want to make a fast test in wordpress and swiftly remove wp afterwards.
+Yes.

 == Screenshots ==

 == Changelog ==

+= 1.1 =
+* bumped tested up to
+* fixed readme abit
+* added awesome banner by

 = 1.0 =
 * Initial commit.
 Start uninstalling!